-My assessment of the appropriateness of the proposed works at Lower Houses in landscape and visual terms both in isolation and in combination with operational and consented development in the area considers the following:
+My assessment of the appropriateness of the proposed works at Bonstone and Braddup compounds in landscape and visual terms both in isolation and in combination with operational and consented development in the area considers the following:

-a) Suitability of the site for the proposed works through an analysis of the landscape's sensitivity and capacity which uses criteria developed in published work such as that by Lancashire County Council, the Landscape Institute and Natural England.
+a) suitability of the site for the proposed works through an analysis of the landscape's sensitivity and capacity which uses criteria developed in published work such as that by Lancashire County Council, the Landscape Institute and Natural England.

-b) Likely significance of impacts of the proposals on landscape character, landscape value, landscape fabric, landscape, and visual amenity.
+b) likely significance of impacts of the proposals on landscape character, landscape value, landscape fabric, landscape, and visual amenity.

-My approach to the assessment of the proposed Lower Houses works likely landscape and visual impacts has involved the following:
+My approach to the assessment of the proposed Bonstone and Braddup compounds likely landscape and visual impacts has involved the following:

-a) A review of relevant landscape policies, strategies, and good practice guidance together with an assessment of the proposals against the key tests of relevant planning policy.
+a) a review of relevant landscape policies, strategies, and good practice guidance together with an assessment of the proposals against the key tests of relevant planning policy.

-b) Use of good practice guidance on landscape and visual impact assessment such as that produced by the Landscape Institute, Institute of Environmental Management and Natural England.
+b) use of good practice guidance on landscape and visual impact assessment such as that produced by the Landscape Institute, Institute of Environmental Management and Natural England.

-c) A review of published management plans and landscape character assessments covering the Forest of Bowland AONB.
+c) a review of published management plans and landscape character assessments covering the Forest of Bowland AONB.

-d) A review of the Applicant's Environmental Statement particularly with regard to the predicted landscape and visual impacts.
+d) a review of the Applicant's Environmental Statement particularly regarding the predicted landscape and visual impacts.

-e) A combination of desktop and in the field survey/analysis/assessment work which made use of the applicant's visibility mapping, photo sheets and photomontages.
+e) a combination of desktop and in the field survey/analysis/assessment work which made use of the applicant's visibility mapping, photo sheets and photomontages.

-f) Consultation with a wide variety of stakeholders.
+f) consultation with a wide variety of stakeholders.